Finding the best budget monitor can be challenging. For a graphic designer, the monitor is essential in creating great animations and logos.

 It can have 144 Hz, which means it changes the images on the screen every second.
 It is so good that you can play it in daylight or at night, and have a speedy response time of 4 milliseconds.

 This Acer Predator covers over 99% of the RGB/rec spectrum.
 It is very close to DCI P3 color accuracy.

-It has tiny dots, and it matches the color of something based on its size and in a game with lifelike realism.
+It has tiny dots, matches the color of something based on its size, and in a game with lifelike realism.
 If you want a good experience on your computer, use settings that make it bright and accurate.

 • Gives you a lifelike experience.